Investment World: Basic Concepts - Medupi

 1. Risk and return: the delicate balance

 When starting to invest, it is imperative to understand the relationship between risk and return.
 Generally speaking, the higher the potential return on an investment, the greater the risk associated with it.
-Low-risk investments, such as government bonds, generally offer more modest returns, while higher-risk assets, such as shares of emerging companies, can provide significantly higher returns but also present the possibility of substantial losses.

 ADVERTISEMENT